marinepal/PyTorchTrainer/README.md

     <code>python __main__.py --model_name <i>model_name</i></code>
 -----------------------------
 ## Models
-The first 2 models don't really have names, so we've called them "model_1" and "model_2".
-The third possible model to use is "resnet50".
+The first 2 models don't really have names, so we've called them "StandardModel" and "SimpleModel".
+The third possible model to use is "ResNet50".
 Note: resnet50 is trained for only 7 epochs, in contrast to the 30 epochs of the other 2 models.